Adolf Mahr: Early life

-Early career and university

 Mahr served in the Austrian Army in 1906, attaining the rank of lieutenant, and then studied geography and prehistory at the University of Vienna, where he also sustained a long-term arm injury while duelling.

-Professional career
+Career

 Mahr went to work for a museum in Linz, Austria's third city, and then the Natural History and Prehistoric Museum of Vienna, where he rose to the ranks of curator and deputy director of a section.
 His excavation work included early exploration of the salt mine and Iron Age Celtic cemetery at Hallstatt.
 Mahr arrived in Ireland in 1927 to work as Senior Keeper of (Irish) Antiquities in the National Museum of Ireland in Dublin, succeeding Walther Bremer.
 Mahr implemented the recommendations of Professor Nils Lithberg on reorganisation of the collections, and otherwise worked to bring order to the museum's holdings.
 One of his key achievements was the production of a card index of excavations and finds, and he also drove a return to active archaeological dig work, after an interval of decades.

-In 1934 Éamon de Valera appointed Mahr as the director of the museum, for which he built an international reputation through creativity and dedication. de Valera was so impressed with his commitment that he wrote him a personal cheque for one excavation project, in Drimnagh, Dublin, for what was then a considerable sum.
+In 1934 Éamon de Valera appointed Mahr as the director of the museum, for which he built an international reputation through creativity and dedication.
+De Valera was so impressed with his commitment that he wrote him a personal cheque for one excavation project, in Drimnagh, Dublin, for what was then a considerable sum.
+Notwithstanding his leadership of the local Nazi organisation, Mahr worked with wealthy Jewish donor, Albert Bender of San Francisco, and they exchanged letters over several years.

-During a stay for an archaeology congress in Berlin and family visit to Austria, on 1 September 1939, he was kept by Nazi Germany ("Heim ins Reich") (the ship did not leave the harbour) due to the outbreak of the war, and could not return to his directorship, from which he took a leave of absence.
+During a stay for an archaeology congress in Berlin and family visit to Austria in September 1939, he was prevented from returning to Dublin by the Nazi policy of "Heim ins Reich".
+Fifty other members of the German colony were shipped back to the Fatherland on 11 September 1939.
+As he could not return to his directorship, he took a leave of absence.
 At the time, he still expected to be back in Dublin by early 1940.

-Nazi activities
+Nazism

 As the Nazi Party rose to power in Germany in the 1930s, Mahr joined in 1933 and became the Local Group Leader (Ortsgruppenleiter) of the official Nazi Party in Ireland – the Auslandsorganisation (NSDAP-AO).
 During his time as Nazi leader he recruited roughly 23 Germans.

-Later, Mahr was arrested and accused of being a Nazi spy, with a claim that he used his position as Director of the National Museum to plan Hitler's invasion of Ireland.
+In January 1946 Mahr was arrested and accused of being a Nazi spy, with a claim that he used his position as Director of the National Museum to plan Hitler's invasion of Ireland.
 No formal charges were brought.
-After his release, Mahr tried to return to his director’s position in Ireland, but was not allowed to do so.
+After his release, Mahr tried to return to his director's position in Ireland, but was not allowed to do so.